 “Signal”, “electron count", the invented abbreviation “EC”, and “intensity” can all describe the same thing.
 Instead of using all of these synonyms, decide on one and stick with it!

 Now you have three language hacks to bear in mind when you write your next paper.
 I’m planning to turn this into a small series.
-Look out for some more language tips in my blog throughout the next few months.
+Subscribe to my newsletter below if you don’t want to miss any further scientific writing tips.

 About the Author: